fbgallet/roam-extension-live-ai-assistant/docs/chat-agent.md

 **Tool-based loading** (if tools are enabled):

-- Agent automatically loads pages when needed for answering
+- Agent automatically uses `add_to_context` to load pages, blocks, and references
-- Fetches linked references when analyzing connections
+- Understands contextual references like "current page", "focused block", "sidebar"
+- Can load daily notes for temporal analysis
-- Executes queries to find relevant information
+- Executes complex queries when simple tools are insufficient (if `ask_your_graph` is enabled)

 **Context View**: